 Has God helped you have a healthy fear of Him so that you will cry out to Him for forgiveness?

 If no, then cry out to Jesus and ask Him to help you have a healthy fear of Him.

 Please do not “resist arrest” from Jesus today…

-He is chasing/pursuing you to arrest you–to convict you (show you!) of your need for Him,
+He is pursuing you to convict you (show you!) of your need for Him,

 so that you will turn yourself in to Him as your Judge

 so He can then immediately set you free as your Savior!

 What an amazing plea bargain that He lovingly offers us through His death on the Cross!